 LLaMA Model Python Function Shared:

-that calculates the parameter count for LLaMA-based models using information from theconfig.json
+@robert1shared a Python function_get_llama_model_parameter_countthat calculates the parameter count for LLaMA-based models using information from theconfig.json. -

 Utility of Parameter Count Function Confirmed: